chutsu/rs4se/README.md

 In particular this driver makes the following assertions:

-- All camera frames (IR and RGB) timestamps are captured at mid-exposure
+- All camera frames (IR and RGB) timestamps are captured at mid-exposure.
-- Depth is aligned to RGB camera
+- Depth is aligned to RGB camera.
 - Accelerometer measurements are lerped against the gyroscope measurements to provide "synchronized" `sensor_msgs::Imu` messages. e.g. If gyroscope is 400Hz and the accelerometer is 250Hz, the accelerometer